cacaist/Intern_task/login_task/README.md

 Open the link provided in the terminal to see it in action.

+##  Encountered Issues & Solutions

+### Warning: Calling setState synchronously within an effect

+**Issue:**
+A warning was received stating: *"Calling setState synchronously within an effect can trigger cascading renders."*
+**Cause:**
+The `useEffect` hook runs after the component renders.
+Updating the state (via `setState`) immediately within the effect forces React to re-render the component again.
+This cycle creates unnecessary re-renders (cascading), which negatively impacts performance.

+**Solution:**
+The logic to clear the error message was removed from `useEffect`.
+Instead, the `setError("")` call was moved to the `onChange` event handlers of the input fields.
+This ensures the state is updated only when the user explicitly interacts with the inputs, preventing automatic render loops.
 ---
 *Intern Task 2025 - Made by Çağatay